epiverse-trace/cfr/README.md

 ## Quick start

-### Ebola 1976
+### Overall severity of the 1976 Ebola outbreak

-This example of basic usage shows how to use *datadelay* to estimate case fatality ratios from the 1976 Ebola outbreak.
+This example of basic usage shows how to use *datadelay* to estimate the overall case fatality ratios from the 1976 Ebola outbreak.

 ``` r
 # Load package